Important dates and advice to help small businesses get ready for end of financial year

 Want to save yourself an extra headache when it comes to tax time this year?
 Sure you can!
-Plan ahead and you could save yourself significant time, money and angst when the financial year comes to an end on March 31, 2021.
-But how do you begin?
-Making sure you have your essential documents organized is a great start.It is a process that all businesses should be getting correct on a daily basis, experts say.
-Making sure you are organized from the beginning will ensure minimal preparation time is needed when you’re ready to prepare your tax return.
+Making plans ahead can save you lots of time, money, and stress when the financial year closes on 31 March 2021.
+But what should you do to begin?
+Organising your important documents is a great start.Records-keeping is something all businesses should be getting in order on a day-to-day basis, experts say.
+Making sure you are organized from the beginning will mean that there is no time to prepare is required when you’re ready to prepare an income tax report.

-Utilizing intuitive accounting software and cloud storage like Google Drive or Dropbox – and tenancy management software such as myRent.co.nz can help save businesses time.
+Using intuitive accounting software and cloud storage options like Google Drive or Dropbox – in addition to tenancy administration software like myRent.co.nz - could save businesses time.

-A great reminder for small business owners is that a temporary increase in the asset write-off in an instant during COVID-19, from $500 to $5,000 – will be increased back to $1,000 as of 17 March 2021.
+A useful reminder for small business owners is that a temporary increase of the asset write-off in an instant during COVID-19, from $500 to $5,000 – will be scaled back to $1,000 starting 17 March 2021.

-These are just a few of the important tax-related reforms that occurred recently or are scheduled for 2021.
+These are just a few of the important tax-related reforms that took place recently or are scheduled for 2021.

-1. Remember that the minimum wage will increase by $1.10 increasing it up from $18.90 to $20 an hour starting on April 1 2021.
-It could affect your financial records and superannuation payouts.
+1. Don’t forget that your minimum wage is set to increase by $1.10 to increase it between $18.90 to $20 an hour on April 1, 2021.
+This could affect your financial records as well as superannuation payments.

 2. A new 39% personal tax rate is set to apply to incomes of more than $180,000.
 The new tax rate will be in effect from 1 April 2021.
-Tachibana states that this will more likely affect those who earn income by providing personal services as opposed to those who have the shares and make capital gains.
+Tachibana believes it is more likely to be a problem for those who earn income from providing personal services, in contrast to those who hold investment accounts and are able to earn capital gains.

-3. Take note that ACC Earners’ levy, which helps cover the costs related to injuries sustained by employees, will remain at its current levels until 2022 to help businesses deal the financial burdens of COVID-19.
-At the time of January 2021 the levy stood at $1.39 for every $100 (1.39%).
+3. Be aware that the ACC Earners’ levy, which helps cover the costs that are incurred by injuries to employees, will remain at its current levels until 2022 to help businesses deal with the financial pressures of COVID-19.
+As of January 20, 2021 the levy is $1.39 per $100 (1.39 percent).

 The essential elements to EOFY successful EOFY

-Here are some important information and dates from experts which small-business owners might need to be aware of to ensure their house is in order for tax time.
+Here are some important advice and dates from experts that small-business owners may need to be aware of when getting their house up and running for tax time.

 1. Finalise your accounts

-• Check overdue accounts and outstanding transactions to gain an overview of the entire year.
+• Review accounts with a late payment and outstanding transactions for an overview of the entire year.

-• You should list clients or suppliers who have invoiced you by 31 March or earlier but aren’t reimbursed till after April.
-Think about treating these expenses as expenses for 2020-21.
+• Include clients or suppliers that have invoiced you on 31 March or before but aren’t paid until after April.
+Take these costs into consideration as 2020-21 costs.

-• Incorporate bank statement statements and year-end income tax documents, as well as sales, expense, and purchase records.
+• Bank statements should be consolidated, income tax year-end documents, as well as sales, expense and purchase records.

-• Reconcile your bank accounts , and check they match the balances from your bank statement.
+• Reconcile your bank accounts , and make sure they are in balance with the amounts from your bank statements.

-• Review the information you have taken during EOFY to evaluate the financial position of your business.
+• Review the information you have obtained during EOFY to determine the financial health of your business.

-• Contact your payroll provider to supply EOFY information when you can, so it can be analysed.
+• Contact your payroll provider to supply EOFY information as early as possible so that it can be analyzed.

-• Access to Inland Revenue records, including PAYE tax obligations as well as any KiwiSaver obligations for employees.
+• Access to Inland Revenue records, which include PAYE tax obligations and KiwiSaver duties for staff.

-• Update your employer superannuation contribution tax (ESCT) rates*, with the rate varying for each employee based on their salary and length of tenure.
+• Check your employer’s superannuation contributions tax (ESCT) rates*, with the rate differing for each employee based on their earnings and length of their tenure.

-• File electronically, as mandated, if your business pays at least $50,000 in PAYE tax and ESCT.
+• Electronically file, as required when your business is paying at least $50,000 in ESCT tax and PAYE tax.

-*For KiwiSaver businesses, they need to pay ESCT for compulsory contribution from employers of up to 3 per cent but not on contributions taken from the employee’s wages.
+*For KiwiSaver businesses, they have to pay ESCT for compulsory employee contributions up to 3% but not on contributions deducted from wage payments to employees.

 5. Maximise your tax refunds

-• Track expenses and asset purchases in the course of the year, and the cost of improvements or maintenance for claiming any refunds from EOFY.
+• Record all expenses and purchases of assets during the year, plus spending on repairs or maintenance to claim any refunds from EOFY.

-• You should consider making your payments within 63-days after 31 March in order to claim an allowance for employee-related expenses like holiday pay, bonuses and long-service leaves.
+• You should consider making your payments within 63 days after 31 March, to receive an employee-related expense deduction like bonuses, holiday pay, or long-service leaves.

-• If your income is substantially greater than the previous year, you may want to consider an additional tax provisional payment to make sure your tax payments are aligned with turnover.
+• If your income is higher than last year, you may want to consider an additional tax provisional payment to align your tax payments with your earnings.

 6. Separate personal and business finances separated

-It is not common to get tax deductions for personal expenses. it’s only your business expenses.
-You could be incurring unnecessary compliance costs If your accountant must separate what’s tax-deductible and the rest of it.
+Tax deductions are not usually available for personal expenses. deductions for personal expenses; only business expenses.
+You could be incurring unnecessary compliance costs in the event that your accountant needs to separate what’s tax-deductible and the rest of it.

-• 1 March 2021 - GST return and tax due for the end of January for those who file their GST returns every two months.
+• 1 March 2021 GST return and due at the end of January for businesses that file each two months.

-• 31 March 2021 Tax year 2020 return due for tax professionals (with a valid extension of time).
+• 21 March - 2020 income tax return due for clients of tax agents (with an effective extension of the deadline).

-• 1 April 2021 - the new financial year begins from New Zealand.
+• 1 April 2021 the start of the new financial year starts in New Zealand.

-• 7 May 2021 - final provisional tax instalment due for 2020’s fiscal year and the final opportunity to make provisional tax payments.
+• 7 May 2021 Final installment of tax provisional due for the 2020 financial year and last chance to make tax provisional voluntary payments.

-Note: Some dates may differ from the deadline, such as if a due date falls on a weekend or public holiday.
+Notice: Some dates may be different from the official deadline, for instance if a due date falls on a holiday weekend or public holiday.

 Gold Coast Business Loans Services